maestrano/mno-ui-elements/src/components/section/readme.md

-The **section**  provides the layout of a section.
+The **section**  provides the layout of a distinct group.
 It is splitted in two columns.
-The left column includes the title of the section and a small description.
+The left column includes the title as well as a small description explaining the section at a glance.
+The right column includes the content specified in the element itself.

 ### mno-section settings